Author’s Note: Check out my initial thoughts on Mebius over here, if you haven’t already.

 Even though it nearly takes his life, Mirai refuses to back down from the fight against the robot Imperiser.
 In addition, he also reveals himself as Mebius in the battle against the robot Super Beast.

-These two episodes are a culmination of the challenges we’ve seen the team overcome throughout the whole series up to this point.
-We’ve seen them struggle, fail, grow stronger, and come to understand and trust each other within the context of the team, but really through all these challenges they’ve become something more akin to family.
+These two episodes are a culmination of the challenges we’ve seen the team overcome throughout the whole series so far.
+We’ve seen them struggle, fail, grow stronger as a result of that experience, and come to understand and trust each other within the context of the team, but really through all these challenges they’ve become something more akin to family.

 Instead of being fearful, or suspicious of finding out that your weird, naïve teammate is actually a super-powerful alien warrior from a nebula several million light years away, they know Mirai through his actions and his connection to the team.
-Just like with Tobi in the episode I described above, he may not be human, but he shares the best aspects of humanity, and that apparent nature that they relate to allows the GUYS crew to trust him and fight along his side.
+Just like with Tobi in the episode I described above, he may not be human, but he shares the best aspects of humanity.
+That apparent shared nature they relate to allows the GUYS crew to trust him and fight along his side.

 As we find out from Mirai, it’s actually why the Ultras in general care so much about Earth in the first place too.

-I think that’s a pretty neat setting detail, and it ties back heavily to the earlier episodes of this section of the show, in describing the role of the Ultras’ protection, not as a savior to stop all bad things from happening, but to allow humanity the chance to preserve those shared ideals against a cruel universe that often seeks to destroy them.
-In return, the interaction with humanity serves as a reminder and guidance to help maintain and properly orient that heroic spirit towards the best use of the Ultras’ awesome powers to help others.
+I think this is a really interesting detail of the setting, and it ties back heavily to themes presented in earlier episodes of this section of the show.
+We’ve seen other examples in those episodes describing how Ultras safeguard the peace of Earth and humanity, not as a savior to stop all bad things from happening, but to allow humanity the chance to preserve those shared ideals against a cruel universe that often seeks to destroy them.
+In return, the interaction with humanity serves as guidance to help maintain and properly orient the Ultras’ actions.

-In this mid-season finale, even the other Ultras eventually acknowledge how strong Mebius has become because of this connection he has developed with the GUYS team.
-Stronger, quite literally, when it gives him a massive power-up that lets him explode the enemy robot into cinders in an impressive display of pyrotechnics.
-But fittingly, to properly represent the strength that these bonds of trust give him, this power-up visually is shown by using the same flame symbol that the team painted on their strike ship in the second episode of the series, a personal reminder of their collective stakes in working with GUYS to protect the Earth.
+In this mid-season finale, even Mebius’ own mentor, Ultraman Taro, comes to acknowledge how strong he’s become as a result of this connection developed with the GUYS team.
+Stronger, quite literally, when it also gives him a massive power-up allowing him explode the enemy robot into cinders with an impressive display of pyrotechnics.
+But, fittingly, to visually represent the strength given to him by these bonds, this power-up form uses the same flame design the team painted on their strike ship in the second episode of the series, a personal reminder of their collective stakes in working with GUYS to protect the Earth.

 A digression, if you would indulge me.

-One of the reasons why I am so fond of the DC universe in comics is because it acknowledges that it is a fictional setting, and thus based on narrative laws.
-That sounds odd, but what I mean is that elements like heroic spirit, teamwork, love, hope, etc, are all the most powerful, and most fundamental forces of the universe rather than empirical, physical laws.
-Some people prefer hard science fiction or more dry, rational explanations for elements of those settings, but I’m eternally a sucker for good heroic narratives, so a universe that is literally powered from those ideals will always grab my attention more than a science lecture on quantum physics.
-Science is cool, but stories that speak to the heart are more memorable to anyone, rather than ones that only reach the rational head.
+One reason why I am so fond of the DC comics universe is that it acknowledges it is a fictional setting, and thus based on narrative laws.
+That might sound odd, but in other words I mean elements like heroic spirit, teamwork, love, hope, etc, are all the most powerful, and most fundamental forces of the universe rather than empirical, physical laws.
+Some people prefer hard science fiction or more dry, rational explanations for elements of some settings, but I’m eternally a sucker for good heroic narratives, so a universe literally powered by those ideals will always grab my attention more than a science lecture on quantum physics.
+Science is cool, but stories that speak to the heart are more memorable than ones that only reach the rational head.

-In watching Mebius, I became pretty fascinated with the setting it embeds itself into mostly because I see a lot of those same elements in its world-building.
+In watching Mebius, I became fascinated with the setting it embeds itself into, mostly because I see a lot of those same elements in its world-building.
 The power of Ultraman is ultimately one that derives itself from the purity and strength of their ideals and shared with those who believe in them.
-In my first article, I explain how the teamwork of the GUYS crew allows them to be stronger in a figurative sense, as it lets them construct a plan that can accomplish more good than they could do if they were acting alone.
-Here, we see the characters become stronger in a completely literal sense, as it’s simply the GUYS crew’s faith in Mebius that allows him to gain his new power-up form to keep fighting.
+In my first article, I explained how the teamwork of the GUYS crew allowed them to become stronger in a figurative sense, as it lets them construct a plan that can accomplish more good than they could do if they were acting alone.
+Here, we see the characters become stronger in a completely literal sense – it’s simply the GUYS crew’s faith in Mebius that allows him to gain his new upgrade to keep fighting.

-I mentioned in a previous Ex-Aid recap that I love the concept of fractals, and compared the idea of those repeating shapes to the philosophical concept of Platonic Forms, in that by zooming in, or out, in scope, we can see the same shape of these metaphysical principles play out on different levels.
-We see it here too, how the original theme of teamwork becomes magnified and intensified as we move to a greater scope of threat, and a greater scope of focus of humanity’s place within the wider universe.
-However, rather than strictly representing a fractal pattern, we can more accurately compare the structure of Mebius’ thematic development to his namesake – a moebius strip.
+I mentioned in a previous Ex-Aid recap that I love the concept of fractals, and compared the idea of those repeating shapes to the philosophical concept of Platonic Forms.
+In similar ways, by zooming in or out in scope, we can see the same shape of these metaphysical principles play out on different levels.
+We see it here too, with how the original theme of teamwork becomes magnified and intensified as we move to a greater scope of threat, and the greater scope of focus regarding of humanity’s place within the wider universe.
+However, rather than representing any sort of fractal pattern, we can more accurately compare the structure of Mebius’ thematic development to his own namesake – a moebius strip.

 Regardless of how far we travel away from the start, we come back to the same themes, the same heroic ideals that drove all these characters to put aside their safety and personal concerns to help others back in the very first episode.
 Even though the monsters they face get stronger, and the threats against the Earth become more dire, they still haven’t lost that original spirit, and that’s what allows them all to never give up their fight against those odds.

-I was only half-joking about how I was going to love the rest of the 49 episodes of Mebius in the conclusion of my first article, but the sheer emotional weight of many of the best episodes, combined with the continued excellence in cinematography, soundtrack work, not to mention props and special effects, has really fit together to make my experience watching through this show more and more exciting.
+I was only half-joking in the conclusion of my first article about how I was going to love the rest of the 39 episodes of Mebius.
+But the sheer emotional weight of many of the best episodes, combined with the continued excellence in cinematography, soundtrack work, not to mention the props and special effects, has really fit together to make my experience watching through this show more and more exciting.
 What helps is just how snugly all the major themes nest within each other, where each new challenge and plot arc builds on what has come before in order to further emphasize and develop these elements of the characters and story.
 As it spirals outwards in scale – and more intimately inwards in focus – I’m wholly invested along for the ride.